-The council must appoint at least one Independent Person and seek their views before it takes a decision on an allegation which it has decided to investigate.
-The Independent Person's views can also be sought by the council on any other issue, or by a member against whom an allegation has been made.
+The Council must appoint at least one Independent Person and seek their views before it takes a decision on an allegation which it has decided to investigate.
+The Independent Person's views can also be sought by the council on any other issue, or by a member or a member against whom an allegation has been made.